-Reliable and secure real-time performance of wireless platforms are challenging problems faced by manufacturers, who choose wireless platforms to replace wired ones due to their ease of installation, upgrade, and reconfigurability.
-They are technically hard problems because wireless data communication, reliability, and throughput can be easily affected by the environments the wireless platforms are operated in.
-These effects need to be investigated and better understood through wireless performance statistical models and evaluation methods, and validation of network modeling and simulation, correlated with real-world measurements.
-There are some proprietary solutions developed by wireless platform producers, but they lack uniformity in wireless performance measurement metrics and methods.
-Thus it is not possible for manufacturers to easily assess performance across platforms.
-The key idea for this project is to develop best-practice guidelines for integrated performance evaluation and wireless technology selection methodology and protocols that will enable, assess, and assure real-time performance of secure wireless platforms in smart manufacturing systems.
+The Wireless Platforms for Smart Manufacturing project will deliver comprehensive guidelines in the selection, deployment, and optimization of wireless technologies in manufacturing environments.
+Reliable and secure real-time performance of wireless platforms are challenging problems faced by manufacturers who choose wireless platforms to replace wired platforms due to their ease of installation, maintenance, and reconfigurability.
+Wireless technology creates enormous potential for manufacturers by increasing the monitoring and control surface of their physical processes.
+This potentiation for fine resolution monitoring and control also brings with it technical challenges.
+These challenges include the impact of the unreliable wireless environment on the ability to monitor the processes and adapt quickly.
+Where wireless is used for control, security, safety, and reliability become chief concerns.
+Current wireless technologies employed include IEEE 802.11, IEEE 802.15.4, and some proprietary protocols.
+The key objective for this project is to develop best-practice guidelines for evaluating and integrating wireless technologies into modern factories.
+The guidelines will include methodology and protocols that will enable, assess, and assure real-time performance of secure wireless platforms in "smart manufacturing" systems.
 These guidelines will enable manufacturers, technology providers, and solution providers to design, deploy, and assess robust, secure integrated wireless platforms.
 Manufacturers using wireless platforms from various providers will benefit from a standardized measurement methodology and security guidelines because they can be assured that the wireless platforms for their applications will achieve desired performance requirements and efficiency.
-This work requires multidisciplinary technical capabilities and facilities.
-NIST is uniquely qualified to do this work because of its experience and expertise in wireless sensor networks, smart manufacturing, radio frequency measurements, wireless performance characterization, and wireless network modeling and simulation.

 The new technical idea is to develop best-practice guidelines for integrated performance evaluation and wireless technology selection methodology and protocols that will enable, assess, and assure real-time performance of secure wireless platforms in smart manufacturing systems.
 This will involve the development of performance metrics, measurement science-based methodology, and guidelines that will facilitate the deployment of wireless technologies in the smart manufacturing environment.
 A smart manufacturing environment will require a variety of wireless technologies to provide seamless connectivity from low-power sensor nodes to high data rate video links.
 Standards-based wireless protocols will likely be used for cost reduction purposes.
 Even though this project focuses on standards-based wireless protocols used in industrial environments, the metrics, methodology, and guidelines developed could be applied to proprietary wireless protocols as well.